I am super motivated! …to binge-watch Netflix tonight.

 I am crazy ambitious! …about eating this entire cake.

 In David Foster Wallace’s Infinite Jest (people still pretend to read IJ, right?
-I’d hate to come across as irrelevant here) character Marathe explains to character Steeply the differences between “freedom-from” and “freedom-to” with regards to the story’s Entertainment, a film so entertaining that viewers can’t help but to binge-watch it & eventually die, shitpants & all:
+I’d hate to come across as irrelevant here) character Marathe explains to character Steeply the differences between “freedom-from” and “freedom-to” with regards to the story’s Entertainment, a film so entertaining that viewers can’t help but to binge-watch it and eventually die, shitpants and all:

 Your freedom is the freedom-from: no one tells your precious individual U.S.A. selves what they must do.
 It is this meaning only, this freedom from constraint and forced duress.
 But what of the freedom-to?
 Not just free-from.
 Not all compulsion comes from the without.
 You pretend you do not see this.
 What of freedom-to.
 How for the person to freely choose?”

 In IJ the Entertainment operates like an extremely potent drug: It overrides personal willpower, substituting choice with compulsive consumption.

 On that notion, it would be disingenuous to label the addict, the perpetually “Entertained,” as “unmotivated.”
 If anything, the addict is devoutly motivated, hellbent on obtaining that one single thing that has given them freedom from the pains and suffering of life.
 In this way, the addict isn’t entirely unlike the driven go-getter hellbent on obtaining the freedom to choose a life of joy and pleasure.

 One theory for this overlap: Dopamine.